John Traill

-John Traill (11 January 1835 – 8 June 1897) was the owner of Traill's Temperance Coffee House which was regularly visited by Greyfriars Bobby.
+John Traill (11 January 1835 – 8 June 1897) was the owner of Traill's Temperance Coffee House, which was regularly visited by Greyfriars Bobby.

 Early and personal life

-Traill was born in 1835 in Dunfermline and was the son of a weaver.
+Traill was born in 1835 in Dunfermline, and was the son of a weaver.
 He and his wife Mary had two children called Alexander and Elizabeth Ann.

 Traill's Temperance Coffee House

 Traill's Temperance Coffee House was a temperance coffee house located on the ground floor of 6 Greyfriars Place.
 In 1975, 4, 5 and 6 Greyfriars Place were B listed by Historic Environment Scotland.
 In modern times, Greyfriars Bobby's Bar and Greyfriars Bobby Fountain are located in Greyfriars Place.

-Later years and death
+Later life and death

 In 1895, Oliver Morris painted a picture of Traill which has been on display at the City Art Centre since 1962.
 Traill died in 1897 and is buried at Newington Cemetery in Edinburgh.